 Breathing is so natural to us.
 We do it without thinking about it.
 And that’s why the fear of losing the ability to breathe is so strong.
 When something so basic—something we take for granted—is denied, we panic.

-Kyle Thompson plays with our fear in much of his imagery.
+Kyle Thompson plays with our fears in much of his imagery.
 His photography isn’t as gory as others on this list.
 But his work is filled with tension and unsettling imagery.

 In the image below, he plays with the idea of suffocation.
 It could be a murder scene from a film.
 Or it could be a crime scene photograph.
-It makes us take a deep breath and be thankful we are still able to do so.
+It makes us take a deep breath and be thankful we still can!

-Most of the time, hands are fairly normal and non-threatening.
+Most of the time, hands and limbs are fairly mundane and non-threatening.
 We can look at our own without suffering a cold sweat.
-But in horror, hands can be used to frighten us.
+But with horror, these body parts can be used as props to frighten us.

-Joshua Hoffine provides us with the perfect example of this.
-He has a multitude of anonymous hands rising from the floor, grabbing and pulling the subject below.
+Joshua Hoffine again provides us with a perfect example.
+He has a pile of anonymous arms and hands rising from the floor, grabbing and pulling the subject below.
 Are the hands disembodied?
 Who do they belong to?
 We can’t see.
-That’s why this technique is so powerful.
+That’s why this composition is so powerful.

 Christianity isn’t all angels and Sunday songs.
-There’s also fire and brimstone in the pit of eternal damnation.
+There’s also fire, brimstone, and the pit of eternal damnation.
 And we can’t forget Satan himself.

-The darker aspects of Christianity have become themes throughout the horror genre.
+The darker aspects of Christianity are used as themes throughout the horror genre.
 Nobody wants to go to hell.
-But we also fear what might rise from the underworld into our own.
+But we also fear what might rise from the underworld and enter our realm.

 12. Bring the Undead to Life

 The zombie apocalypse is one of the most popular subgenres in horror.
-Whether it’s a post-nuclear fallout or the dead rising from the grave, the zombie is a horrifying prospect.
+Whether it’s a post-nuclear fallout or the dead rising from the grave, zombies are horrifying.

 The dead coming back to life is a perversion of our reality.
-Not only is a half-decomposed corpse disgusting, the soul of the person is no longer there.
-The zombie is a primitive being, human in form but stripped of all humanity.
-And they need to feast on the living.
+A half-decomposed corpse is disgusting, and the person’s soul is no longer there.
+The zombie is human in form but stripped of all humanity.
+And they need to feast on the living!

 Lance Reis revels in the world of the undead.
-His costume and makeup design is exceptional, making a frightful nuclear winter a reality.
+His costume and makeup design are exceptional, making a frightful nuclear winter a reality.
 Lance is a master of horror portraits.

-In the horror genre, finding a dead body is more complicated than just seeing something we’d rather not.
+In horror, finding a dead body is more complicated than just seeing something we’d rather not.
 The questions surrounding the situation create tension just as much as the body.

 Who killed them?
 Why did they kill them?
 Will the killer strike again?
-The person who finds the body becomes part of the story.
-They are part of the crime.
-And will they be the next victim?
+And the person who finds the body becomes part of the story.
+Are they part of the crime?
+Will they be the next victim?

 The tension that arises from these questions is evident in the image below by Alex Stoddard.
 We have a murdered body in a woodland area.
-We have questions, but no answers.
+And we see how the horror is amplified by the body’s remote and isolated location.
+We have questions but no answers.

 14. Create an Eerie Scene in the Wilderness

-No one wants to find ourselves stuck in the middle of nowhere.
-But sometimes that’s exactly where we end up.
+No one wants to find themselves stuck in the middle of nowhere.
+But sometimes, that’s exactly where we end up.
 Being lost in a town or city is one thing.
-We can ask for directions and there are people (witnesses) around.
-But if you’re lost in the country, you’re on your own.
+We can ask for directions, and there are people (witnesses) around.
+But if you’re lost in the country, you’re alone.

 Many horror films use rural locations for this very reason.
 Not knowing where we are puts us at a disadvantage.
 We are vulnerable and at the mercy of others.
 And we don’t know who those others will turn out to be.

 Henri Prestes is a landscape photographer with a strong cinematic style.
-His images are full of mystery and tension.
+His images exploit these ideas of being alone and are full of mystery and tension.
 We always feel like we’re venturing into the unknown when looking at his images.
-The photograph below is a perfect example.
+The photo below is a perfect example.

 Old houses hold a lot of history.
-They’ve been host to a lot of things.
-And in some cases, those things are not always nice.
-The house could have been the scene of a death or a murder.
+They’ve been host to a lot of events.
+And in some cases, those occurrences are not always nice.
+Houses have sometimes been the scene of a death or a murder.

-The image below, by Jannike Viveka, depicts a haunting figure.
-She’s a scary subject.
-But the setting of an old house is just as important.
+The image below, by Jannike Viveka, draws on this haunted house folklore.
+It depicts a haunting, scary figure.
+But the setting of an old, shadowy house is just as important.
 Is this figure linked to the house?
 Or has she been created by the house?

 16. Combine Horror and Sexual Fantasy